Funky Apple Slice Monsters

 apple slice monsters

 Scare hunger away with funky apple slice monsters!
-These easy-to-make snacks are perfect for kids (and kids at heart!) this Halloween and can even add a healthy ‘boo’-st to your blood sugar.
+These easy-to-make snacks are perfect for kids (and the kid in you) this Halloween and can even add a healthy ‘boo’-st to your blood sugar.

 The following is an excerpt from The Grain-Free, Sugar-Free, Dairy-Free Family Cookbook by Leah Webb.
 It has been adapted for the web.